TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 27/Matthew 27.21.md

 ---

-But the governor answered and said unto them, Which of the two will ye that I release unto you?
-And they said, Barabbas.
+But the governor answered them, "Which of the two do you want me to release to you?"
+They said, "Barabbas!"